peymand/advanced-java-nov2021/README.md

 # advanced-java-nov2021

-This is for java davenced course which are running tight now until Sep 2021.
+This is for java davenced course which are running right now until Sep 2021.